mar10/nutree/docs/sphinx/ug_graphs.rst

 .. image:: tree.gv.png

 .. note::
+    Writing of plain DOT formats is natively implemented by `nutree`. |br|
-    Reading and writing of DOT formats requires the `pydot <https://github.com/pydot/pydot>`_ library to be available. |br|
+    Reading of DOT formats requires the
+    `pydot <https://github.com/pydot/pydot>`_ library to be installed. |br|
-    Rendering of output formats like `png`, `svg`, etc. requires an installation of `Graphwiz <https://www.graphviz.org>`_ in addition.
+    Rendering of output formats like `png`, `svg`, etc. requires an installation of `pydot` and `Graphwiz <https://www.graphviz.org>`_.

 **Reading Digraphs**

+.. note:: Reading of DOT files is not yet implemented.

-Every tree is a digraph, however not every digraph can be directly displayed as tree.
+Every tree is a digraph, however not every digraph can be directly displayed as tree, because arbitrary directed graphs

+  1. may contain closed circles (i.e. the graph is not 'acyclic')
-  - `Simple directed graphs` are directed graphs that have no loops (arrows that directly connect vertices to themselves) and no multiple arrows with same source and target nodes.
+  2. may have loops (arrows that directly connect nodes to themselves), which is a special case of 1.
+  3. may have multiple arrows with same source and target nodes
-    ->
-    Multiple instances must not appear under the same parent node.

-  - `acyclic`

-  - `rooted`
+  4. may not have an obvious root node (i.e. the graph is not 'rooted')

-  - `??` nodes may be the target of more than one edge.
+  5. may be the target of more than one arrow

+As a consequence,

+  1. Circles would result in trees of infinite depth.
+We stop adding a child node if it already appears as its own parent.
+  2. See 1.: we do not add a node as child of itself.
+  3. We do not allow to add the same node a second time under one parent.
+  4. We pick the first node, or search for a good candidate using heuristics.
+  5. This node appears multiple times as child of different parents.